anfedorov/decorations/README.md

 ### Two common classes of decorations

-Of all the decorations I've come across, many fall into two categories: those that execute before the decorated method (and possibly edit arguments), and those that execute after the decorated method (and possibly edit return values).
-These are exposed as:
+Of all the decorations I've come across, many fall into two categories: those that execute before the decorated method (and possibly edit incoming arguments), and those that execute after the decorated method (and possibly edit outgoing return values).
+These are exposed as @predecoration and @postdecoration.
+For example:

     @predecoration
     def acceptsGET(f, args):